serabaker/ajax-test/README.md

 <h1><strong>Javascript and AJAX</strong></h1>
 <p>This repo introduces programmers to the basics of working with AJAX, including<p>
 <ol>
-<li>How AJAX enables javascript to communicate with server-side programs and files</li>
+<li>How AJAX enables JavaScript to communicate with server-side programs and files</li>

 <li>Using XMLHttpRequest object's properties and methods</li>